 EU fines 4 German car makers $1B over emission collusion

-BRUSSELS -- The European Union on Thursday handed down $1 billion in fines to four major German car manufacturers, saying they colluded to limit the development and rollout of car emission control systems.
+BRUSSELS -- The European Union handed down $1 billion in fines to four major German car manufacturers Thursday, saying they colluded to limit the development and rollout of car emission-control systems.

-Daimler wasn't fined after it revealed the cartel to the European Commission.

-EU antitrust chief Margrethe Vestager said that even though the companies had the technology to cut cut harmful emissions beyond legal limits, they avoided to compete and denied consumers the chance to buy less polluting cars.
+EU antitrust chief Margrethe Vestager said that even though the companies had the technology to cut harmful emissions beyond legal limits, they resisted competition and denied consumers the chance to buy less polluting cars.

-“Factories compete with one another also when it comes to reducing carbon emissions from the cars,” Vestager said.
 "Manufacturers deliberately avoided to compete on cleaning better than what was required by EU emission standards.
-And they did so despite the relevant technology being available.”
-It made their practice illegal, Vestager said.
+And they did so despite the relevant technology being available,” Vestager said.
+That made their practice illegal, she said.

+According to Vestager, the companies agreed on the size of onboard tanks containing a urea solution known as AdBlue that is injected into the exhaust stream to limit pollution from diesel engines, and also on the ranges that drivers could be expected to drive before the tank needed refilling.
+A bigger tank would enable more pollution reduction.

+Vestager said cooperation between companies is permissible under EU rules when it leads to efficiency gains, such as the faster introduction of new technologies.

 The case wasn’t directly linked to the “dieselgate” scandal of the past decade, when Volkswagen admitted that about 11 million diesel vehicles worldwide were fitted with the deceptive software, which reduced nitrogen oxide emissions when the cars were placed on a test machine but allowed higher emissions and improved engine performance during normal driving.